electronicbits/scraper/README.md

 # scraper
-A small web scraper framework using Nodejs, Phantomjs and jquery
+A small web scraper application that uses Nodejs, Phantomjs and jquery to extract information from web pages.